bigchaindb/bigchaindb/docs/server/source/schema/vote.rst

 **type:** string

-SHA3 identifier of the block being voted on.
+ID (SHA3 hash) of the block being voted on.